threecuptea/spark2_review/README.md

         I called the result augmented model.
 Then I used augmented model to get recommendation for a test userId=6001.
         There are two approaches and both require join with movie partially.
 Finally I stored recommendForAllUsers of 25 movies to file in parquet format.
 See the details in MovieLensALSEmr.

+      - Reference spark2_emr https://github.com/threecuptea/spark2_emr to see how I automate deployment to AWS EMR .
+        and successfully finished ALS recommendation jobs on 26 million Movielens data in 15 minutes using limited AWS resoures